Hole in the Eardrum (Tympanic Membrane Perforation) and Repair

 The paper patch is the thin purple stip.

 In the underlay technique (also known as medial tympanoplasty), patient's own tissue (temporalis fascia) is used as a graft to reconstruct the eardrum by laying it UNDER the eardrum and ear canal wall skin.

 The eardrum graft is the thin purple stip.

-Watch a video of this repair technique.
+Watch a video with actual surgical footage of this repair technique.

 In the overlay technique (also known as lateral tympanoplasty), patient's own tissue (temporalis fascia) is used as a graft to reconstruct the eardrum by laying it OVER the eardrum extending from placement UNDER the ear canal wall skin.